Featured Image

 Parents are responsible for bringing their child to the Sacrament of Baptism as soon after birth as possible.
 Except in case of necessity, the church is the usual place of baptism.
 In order that a child be baptized, it is necessary that the parents consent, or at least one of them, or someone legally standing in their place, and that there is reasonable hope that the child will be brought up in the Catholic Faith.
 This is normally displayed through regular Mass attendance.

-Rite of Christian Initiation for Adults (RCIA)
+Order of Christian Initiation of Adults (OCIA)

-The RCIA (Rite of Christian Initiation of Adults) for persons who are experiencing a conversion in their lives and seeking either Christian baptism in the Catholic Church or full Communion with the Catholic tradition of Eucharist and Confirmation.
+The OCIA (Order of Christian Initiation of Adults) for persons who are experiencing a conversion in their lives and seeking either Christian baptism in the Catholic Church or full Communion with the Catholic tradition of Eucharist and Confirmation.
 It is a process which enables the study of the Gospels, Catholic Christian teaching, the acceptance of Christian values and morality, the development and deepening of a life of prayer and action with the support and involvement of the local Christian community.
-The RCIA is more than a course of instruction.
+The OCIA is more than a course of instruction.
 It is a process of conversion, designed to meet the unique and individual needs of the participants.
 If you are interested in becoming Catholic, please contact our parish office at (330) 477-6796.

 Reconciliation